Credit:

 Privacy

-Any Wi-Fi connected devices at home present an element of privacy risk.
-While smart thermostats don’t typically record audio or video of homeowners, the geofencing features may store location data the same way that your phone does.
+Any Wi-Fi-connected devices at home present an element of privacy risk.
+While smart thermostats typically do not record audio or video of homeowners, their geofencing features may store location data in the same way that your phone does.
 The good news is that there are steps you can take to help protect your smart home, if you’re worried about privacy.

 As with any device, look for two-factor authentication.
 This safety feature sends a code to your mobile device before letting you log in.
 That way, if someone tries to hack into your account, you’ll get the code instead of them.
 You get a heads-up to change your password, and they get nothing but frustration.

-You can also set up email or push notifications to let you know when somebody logs in to your system.
+You can also set up email or push notifications to notify you when someone logs in to your system.

-Finally, make a strong password with multiple letters, numbers, and characters for every one of your different accounts.
+Finally, create a strong password with a combination of letters, numbers, and special characters for each of your different accounts.
 With data breaches being such a routine part of everyday life, having different passwords is important.

 If you use one password for your banking, email, and all your devices, having that password exposed in a breach can be disastrous.
 Using different passwords protects you.